ansh-333k/FRT_Project/README.md

 ### Azure Cosmos DB

 Azure Cosmos DB is a globally distributed, multi-model database service provided by Azure.
 In Trawell, Azure Cosmos DB is used as a MongoDB-based database service for storing and retrieving place information.
 Cosmos DB offers low-latency, scalable, and highly available data storage with support for various data models and APIs.
 It provides seamless global distribution, automatic indexing, and comprehensive SLAs for guaranteed performance and availability.

-### Azure App Service

-Azure App Service is a fully managed platform-as-a-service (PaaS) offering provided by Azure.
-It is used in Trawell for deploying and hosting the backend of the website.
-Azure App Service simplifies the process of deploying web applications, providing scalability, automatic OS patching, and seamless integration with other Azure services.
-With App Service, you can focus on developing your application without worrying about the underlying infrastructure.

 ## Installation